TensorFlow on Aurora

 TensorFlow is a popular, open-source deep learning framework developed and released by Google.
 The TensorFlow home page has more information about TensorFlow, which you can refer to.
 For trouble shooting on Polaris, please contact [email protected].

 module.
-To use it from a compute node, please do:
+To use it from a compute node, load the module:

 Then you can import